Romans 5:6-11 By seeking Christ and His righteousness alone, we maximise the power of the blood

 For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.

-In a nutshell, Christ’s blood accomplished four things as described below.
-And the believer must seek them in order of priority:
+In a nutshell, Christ’s blood accomplished three things as described below:

 Truth